Table of Contents

 Begin by familiarizing yourself with the theory behind chords.
 Understand major, minor, diminished, and augmented chords along with more complex structures like seventh, ninth, and suspended chords.
 Learning the theory provides a solid foundation that makes auditory recognition more intuitive.

 Initially, focus on identifying major and minor chords as they are the most common.
-Practice by listening to various chord progressions and trying to discern whether the chords are major or minor based on their sound quality—major chords typically sound happy and bright, while minor chords sound sad and somber.
+Practice by listening to various chord progressions and trying to discern whether the chords are major or minor based on their sound qualityβmajor chords typically sound happy and bright, while minor chords sound sad and somber.

-Understand and practice identifying chord inversions.
+$14.99 (as of December 14, 2024 15:29 GMT -08:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
+Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Understand and practice identifying chord inversions.
 A chord’s character can change significantly with inversions, even though the root note might not be in the base.
 This step significantly improves your ear for recognizing chord positions and qualities no matter how they are played.

 Practice by listening to and playing different chord progressions.
 Use tools like piano apps, software, or YouTube tutorials that highlight chords as they play.
 Try to identify each chord without looking, then check your accuracy.
 Regular practice with varied progressions will quickly improve your ear.